fuzziqersoftware/fastweb/README.md

 ### SSL setup

 If you want to serve HTTPS traffic, you'll have to do a little more work.
 Get an SSL certificate and private key (you can use [Let's Encrypt](https://letsencrypt.org/) for this, for example), and put them somewhere where fastweb can read them.
 (But don't put them in any of your public data directories!)
-Then run fastweb with the --ssl-cert and --ssl-key options pointing to the relevant filenames, and use --ssl-listen or --ssl-fd to open an SSL port. fastweb will serve the same data over HTTP and HTTPS, so if you want to serve both protocols but have different data available via each, you'll have to run two instances of fastweb.
+Then run fastweb with the --ssl-cert, --ssl-ca-cert, and --ssl-key options pointing to the relevant filenames, and use --ssl-listen or --ssl-fd to open an SSL port. fastweb will serve the same data over HTTP and HTTPS, so if you want to serve both protocols but have different data available via each, you'll have to run two instances of fastweb.

 If you use Let's Encrypt (and Certbot), you can set up a deploy hook so that fastweb's certificate gets automatically updated when Certbot automatically renews it.
 Just put a script like this in the `/etc/letsencrypt/renewal-hooks/deploy` directory and `chmod +x` it: